It’s a beautiful day to learn about the potential health benefits of sage.

 You can chew the sage leaves or brew them into tea and drink it.

 This helps with inflammation in your gastrointestinal or respiratory tracts.

 Sage can also help with inflammation from arthritis attacks.

 Recent studies also suggest that sage can be beneficial for inflammation that affects your oral health.

-4. May Improve Your Oral Health (An Unpopular Sage Benefit)
+4. Improves Your Oral Health

-5. Sage May Be A Good Source Of Antioxidants
+5. Good Source Of Antioxidants

 Sage contains different antioxidant compounds like apigenin, chlorogenic acid, ellagic acid, luteolin, rosmarinic acid, and rutin.

 These are plant-based chemical compounds that act as antioxidants in your body.

 These antioxidants scavenge free radicals.